Happy Reading✨

 No one said a word.

 His sherwani was half open, his hair a disheveled mess, sweat clinging to his forehead.
-But it wasn’t his appearance that terrified me.
+But it wasn't his appearance that terrified me

 It was his eyes.

-Took a step forward, the weight of my lehenga suddenly too heavy to carry.
+I gulped and took a step forward, the weight of my lehenga suddenly too heavy to carry.

+Bhai, what's... what's happening?"
 I searched his eyes, hoping to find something familiar.
 Some softness.
 Some clue.
+But all I saw was fury.

 "Bhai, please say something," I whispered, trying to breathe past the knot forming in my throat.
+His chest heaved, knuckles white around the phone in his hand and then, with a broken voice barely holding, he said,

-He handed me the phone.
+"See yourself." and handed me the phone.

+I blinked, fingers moving mechanically, taking the phone from his grip.
 There was a video already open.

 I pressed play.

 At first, the screen was shaky, grainy.
 A private room.
-Loud music thumping in the background.
+Loud music thumping in the background and that's when I saw.
+The floor beneath my feet didn't just shift.

 It disappeared.